redwoodjs/learn.redwoodjs.com/docs/tutorial2/prerequisites.md

 ![image](https://user-images.githubusercontent.com/300/153299412-ba191f0b-27bf-4e56-8d23-fb462a4c69c9.png)

-If you started with your own repo from Part 1 you may see some failures here.
+If you started with your own repo from Part 1 you may see some failures here: we made a lot of changes to the pages, components and cells we generated, but didn't update the tests to reflect the changes we made.
 (Another reason to start with the [example repo](#using-the-example-repo)!)

 To switch back to the default mode where test are **o**nly run for changed files, press `o` now (or quit and restart `yarn rw test`).

 More on testing later, but for now just know that this is always what we want to aim for—all green in that left column.
-In fact best practices tell us you should not even commit any code unless the test suite passes locally.
-Not everyone adheres to this quite as strictly as others...*&lt;cough, cough&gt;*
+In fact best practices tell us you should not even commit any code to your repo unless the test suite passes locally.
+Not everyone adheres to this policy quite as strictly as others...*&lt;cough, cough&gt;*